Nguyễn Thúy Hiền

-Nguyễn Thúy Hiền (born 3 November 1979) is a Vietnamese former wushu taolu athlete.
-She is the most renowned wushu athlete of all time, having been a seven-time world champion.
-Due to her numerous achievements, she was voted as the best Vietnamese female athlete of the 20th century.
+Nguyễn Thúy Hiền (born 3 November 1979) is a retired Vietnamese wushu athlete.
+Considered one of the greatest figures in wushu history and an icon of Vietnamese sports, she won seven world wushu championships.

 Early life

 Thúy Hiền grew up in the Gia Lâm District of Hanoi.
 Her father was a player at the football club Song Lam Nghe An FC, and her sister Nguyễn Thuý Vinh became a national player in badminton.

 At the age of eleven, she and her sister began practicing shaolinquan in secret from her mother but with support from their father.
 Due to her success in various competitions, she was selected by Hoàng Vĩnh Giang of the Hanoi Department of Physical Education to enter the first wushu class in Hanoi after just a year of training.
 She started training with Nguyễn Tùng Lâm, Nguyễn Xuân Thi, and Chinese coaches Trần Húc Hồng and Phan Hán Quang.
 After further success, she was selected to the national team in 1993 at the age of fourteen.